 - having a chronic disease

-- difficulty seeking help
+- difficulty seeking help or support

 - following belief systems that accept suicide as a solution to personal problems

 Your health care provider may be able to determine whether you are at a high risk for suicide based on your symptoms, personal history, and family history.

 Your health care provider will want to know when your symptoms started and how often you experience them.
 They will also ask you about any past or current medical problems and about certain conditions that may run in your family.
 This can help them determine possible explanations for your symptoms and which tests will be needed to make a diagnosis.